 The deadline to register vote in Michigan is: Postmarked 30 days before the election.

-To be eligible to register to vote in Massachusetts, you must be:
+To be eligible to register to vote in Michigan, you must be:

 - A US citizen, and

 - 18 years old on or before election day